milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/topics/analytics/index.html.md

 Sometimes we share your information in connection with the promotion with third parties.
 Please see the official rules of each promotion for details.

-Promotions hosted on our Products may be sponsored by Verizon Media or co-sponsored by Verizon Media and third parties.
-Verizon Media may also sponsor or co-sponsor promotions hosted by third parties.
+Promotions hosted on our Products may be sponsored by Yahoo or co-sponsored by Yahoo and third parties.
+Yahoo may also sponsor or co-sponsor promotions hosted by third parties.

-Third parties that host promotions may collect and use your information alone or in conjunction with Verizon Media.
+Third parties that host promotions may collect and use your information alone or in conjunction with Yahoo.
 If third parties collect and use your information, we recommend you review their privacy policies to learn about their information practices.

 Research

-From time to time, Verizon Media invites users to participate in usability studies, surveys, and other types of qualitative and quantitative research.
+From time to time, Yahoo invites users to participate in usability studies, surveys, and other types of qualitative and quantitative research.
 We also conduct research using data from our internal records.

-Verizon Media recruits research subjects through a variety of means, including ads, email messages, and market research firms.
+Yahoo recruits research subjects through a variety of means, including ads, email messages, and market research firms.
 We often require participants in studies and surveys to sign privacy or confidentiality agreements.

 We also use Information about audiences and traffic from our own log files and user databases for research.